chris24carroll/pkgnav/README.md

 }
 ```

-As mentioned in the settings documentation the `pkgnav.sources` setting, unlike some of the other settings, should not be a list of file glob patterns.
-Package Navigator will look for matching sub-directories a configurable number of levels down from project root (`pkgnav.moduleSearchDepth`).
+As mentioned in the settings documentation the `pkgnav.sources` setting, unlike some of the other settings, should not contain file glob patterns.
+Package Navigator will look for sub-directories matching the `pakgnav.sources` patterns a configurable number of levels down from project root (`pkgnav.moduleSearchDepth`).
 This is so that Package Navigator can consider directory paths between the project root and the source path a _module_ and group packages accordingly.

 ## Keyboard shortcuts